 ¤¤ NOTES: There were 12 other "defensible" stone lockstations built along the canal from 1838 - 1842.
 Most still exist.
 Ownership of the canal was transferred from the British Ordnance Department to the Province of Upper Canada in 1856.

 A blockhouse with an octagonal log parapet with five guns.
-It was abandoned after the war and sold to a private landowner.
+It was later abandoned and sold to a private landowner.
+Historic marker

 Bridge Island Blockhouse

 A blockhouse with two guns, with a one-gun circular battery.
 A marker is located at Mallorytown Landing.
 This island was a stopping-over place between Brockville and Gananoque.

 A wooden blockhouse was located on Blockhouse Island (aka Refuge Island or Grant's Island) as a result of the Patriots' Rebellion of 1837-38.
 It was destroyed in 1860 after the island was joined to the mainland for a railway project.

 Pointe au Baril Shipyard

 A French fortified shipyard established after the fall and capture of Fort Frontenac in August 1758 to the British.
 The small yard was protected by earthworks and a palisade.
 Two small ships were launched here in 1759, but the site was abandoned along with Fort La Présentation (New York) in August 1759, the garrison and supplies being moved to Fort Lévis on Chimney Island (see also NEW YORK page 9).
 Located about 5.5 miles upstream (southwest) from Ogdensburg, NY.